Mobile-IoT-Security-Lab/ARMANDroid/README.md

 **ARMAND (Anti-Repackaging through Multi-patternAnti-tampering based on Native Detection)** is a novel anti-tampering protection scheme that embeds logic bombs and AT detection nodes directly in the apk file without needing their source code.
+We developed ARMANDroid, an ARMAND implementation for Android apps.
-ARMAND uses [soot](https://github.com/soot-oss/soot) to decompile the original apk file and to build a new application, applying anti tampering techniques and build a new application.
+ARMANDroid uses [soot](https://github.com/soot-oss/soot) to decompile the original apk file and to build a new application, applying anti tampering techniques and build a new application.

-It is recommended to use ARMAND in combination with an obfuscation tool.
+It is recommended to use ARMANDroid in combination with an obfuscation tool.
 In our dockerfile we will use [Obfuscapk](https://github.com/ClaudiuGeorgiu/Obfuscapk).

 ## ❱ Publication